 - Submit reciept as proof of payment via email so that your CAS can be issued;

-- Once the CAS has been received, complete the Tier 4 (General) online application up to the declaration page but do not submit the declaration;
+- Once the CAS has been received, complete the Student Visa online application up to the declaration page but do not submit the declaration;

 - Request a Check and Send appointment to submit your documents to the Home Office;

 - Make payment of the application fee to UKVI.